LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 11 - Create vehicle.md

 </template>
 ```

-When you save the vehicle you will be redirected to index page and no list is displayed yet.
+When you save the vehicle you will be redirected to the index page and no list is displayed yet.
 On the database `vehicles` table you should see a new record.

 ![Saved vehicle](assets/saved-vehicle.png)

-Let's move forward to the next lesson, and display vehicles list on the client.
+Let's move forward to the next lesson, and display the vehicles list on the client.